larammerce/docs/8.x/getting-started/installation.md

 This installs the package for MySQL server (mysql-community-server) and also packages for the components required to run the server, including packages for the client (mysql-community-client), the common error messages and character sets for client and server (mysql-community-common), and the shared client libraries (mysql-community-libs).

-During the installation process of packages, a temporary password will be created and will be placed in MySQL log files.
+During the installation process of packages, a temporary password will be created and placed in MySQL log files.
 Follow these steps to find your temporary MySQL password:

-- Start the MySQL Service and enable it:
+- Enable the MySQL Service and start it:

 ```bash
 systemctl enable mysqld